 As stated earlier, GSOC oversees the Company's gas supply purchasing strategy.
 The Company contracts physical supplies for up to three years.
 The Company's current gas procurement strategy is to secure physical gas supplies for approximately one-third of the core portfolio supply needs each year for the subsequent rolling three-year period.
-This method ensures some portfolio.
+This method ensures some portion of the current market prices will affect a portion of the next three years of the portfolio.